About this course:

 HIPAA was signed into law by President Bill Clinton on August 21, 1996, and it officially became effective on July 1, 1997.
 HIPAA was initially intended to improve the portability and accountability of health insurance coverage.
-The act promoted the use of medical savings accounts by introducing tax breaks and ensured coverage for employees with pre-existing medical conditions.
-It also ensured that coverage continued when individuals changed employer.
-Since then, the act has grown to be a vehicle to encourage the change from paper files to electronic while ensuring the safety of data.
-Additionally, it defines actions that covered entities must take to notify the victim and to mitigate the damage incurred.
+The act promoted medical savings accounts by introducing tax breaks and ensured healthcare coverage for employees with pre-existing medical conditions.
+It also guaranteed the continuation of coverage when individuals changed employers.
+Since then, the act has evolved to encourage the conversion of paper files to electronic sources while safeguarding the protection and security of personal information.
+It also defines actions covered entities must take to notify victims of breaches to their PHI and mitigate the damage incurred.
 Persons or agencies and businesses that furnish, bill, or receive payment for healthcare in the ordinary course of business must comply with HIPAA laws.
 The HIPAA Privacy Rule establishes standards for protecting PHI held by persons and entities required to comply with these laws (see Table 1; CMS, 2021a; HHS, 2021b).

 The Privacy Rule